Histatin

-Histatins are histidine-rich (cationic) antimicrobial proteins found in saliva.
+Histatins are a family of histidine-rich (cationic) antimicrobial proteins found in saliva.
 Histatin's involvement in antimicrobial activities makes histatin part of the innate immune system.
 Histatin was first discovered (isolated) in 1988, with functions that are responsible in keeping homeostasis inside the oral cavity, helping in the formation of pellicles, and assist in bonding of metal ions.
+Histatin has multiple structures, dependent on the specific protein of interest.